-- A fundamental shift in the broadcasting environment requiring new digital distributions. - An increase in LETA's self-generated and IAT revenue budget appropriation with continued reliance on production projects for basic state operating budget. - LETA's dedicated staff continues to shoulder increasing responsibilities as the staff has been reduced by 26% over the past 10 years from 78 employees in fiscal year 2012 to the current staff of 58. - Continued partnership with the Office of the Secretary of State to expand the Louisiana Digital Media Archive, a library of Louisiana's historical media collection. - Continued work with the Louisiana Department of Transportation's Storm Water Campaign to educate the public about ways to protect our environment. - Continued commitment to LETA's educational initiatives through an increased number of partnerships with Louisiana Department of Education and other statewide and local community entities. - Continued partnership with the Governor's Office of Homeland Security and Emergency Preparedness (GOHSEP) to enhance GOHSEP's education and training programs and to expand community outreach and public awareness related to hurricane preparedness and other emergency situations. - LETA will focus on a redundant Network Infrastructure Backup plan that will allow the uninterrupted delivery of our programming signal statewide.
-This will allow LETA to continue to deliver critical emergency information to the public such as the Governor's live press conferences during emergency events.
+- A fundamental shift in the broadcasting environment requiring new digital distributions. - An increase in LETA's self-generated and IAT revenue budget appropriation with continued reliance on production projects for basic state operating budget. - LETA's dedicated staff continues to shoulder increasing responsibilities as the staff has been reduced by 26% over the past 10 years from 76 employees in fiscal year 2013 to the current staff of 56. - Continued partnership with the Office of the Secretary of State to expand the Louisiana Digital Media Archive, a library of Louisiana's historical media collection. - Continued work with the Louisiana Department of Transportation's Storm Water Campaign to educate the public about ways to protect our environment. - Continued commitment to LETA's educational initiatives through an increased number of partnerships with Louisiana Department of Education and other statewide and local community entities. - Continued partnership with the Governor's Office of Homeland Security and Emergency Preparedness (GOHSEP) to enhance GOHSEP's education and training programs and to expand community outreach and public awareness related to hurricane preparedness and other emergency situations. - LETA will focus on a redundant Network Infrastructure Backup plan that will allow the uninterrupted delivery of our programming signal statewide.
+This will allow LETA to continue to deliver critical emergency information to the public such as the Governor's live press conferences during emergency events. - LETA will work with the Louisiana Department of Health to create messages for various health related issues, including but not limited to, vaccinations, Medicare, Medicaid, maternal healthcare, and health equity and diversity.